EC-SfM: Efficient Covisibility-based Structure-from-Motion for Both Sequential and Unordered Images: Experimental Results

-To demonstrate the effectiveness of the proposed keyframe-based global bundle adjustment and the geometric error correction, we compare the reconstruction result with three strategies on the KITTI dataset.
-The strategy $gba$ perform global optimization in all frames, $kgba$ use the proposed keyframe-based global optimization, and $kgba+$ reconstructed scene with both the keyframe-based global bundle adjustment and the geometric error correction.
+To demonstrate the effectiveness of the proposed keyframe-based global bundle adjustment and the geometric error correction, we compare the reconstruction result with three strategies on the KITTI dataset and 1DSfM dataset.
+The strategy $gba$ performs global optimization in all frames, $kgba$ use the proposed keyframe-based global optimization, and $kgba+$ reconstructed scene with both the keyframe-based global bundle adjustment and the geometric error correction.
+For sequential data, we evaluate the accuracy of camera trajectory and reconstruction time.
 Table~\ref{table:kgba} shows $kgba$ greatly accelerates the reconstruction speed compared to $gba$.
-And in most sequences, the errors of $kgba $ and $gba$ are similar.
+And in most sequences, the trajectory errors of $kgba $ and $gba$ are similar.
 Due to the lack of loop closure, $gba$ and $kgba$ have scale drift in some sequences, which makes the error large. $kgba+$ solves this problem well by closing loops, improving the reconstruction accuracy at a good speed.
+For unordered data, there is no ground-truth of camera poses, so we evaluate the number of registered images to show the completeness of reconstruction results.
+Table~\ref{table:kgba_uno} shows the acceleration of $kgba$ is equally effective on unordered data. $kgba+$ is mainly used to handle loop scene and has little effect on unordered data or sequential data without loops (seq.01, seq.03, seq.04, seq.10).